 Ken Myers at Mars Hill Audio Journal introduced me to Matthew Crawford, calling Shop Class as Soulcraft a hymn to the virtues of what he [Crawford] called manual competence and a lament for the decline of honor accorded to work with one’s hands.

-My husband, a former high school shop teacher, captivated from the first page — bemoaning the disappearance of shop classes from our common education — kept interrupting my reading of another book to share a paragraph of this book.
+My husband, a former high school shop teacher, captivated from the first page — in which Crawford bemoans the disappearance of shop classes from our common education — insistently interrupted my reading to read aloud a paragraph.
 Thus, he convinced me to read it myself.

 Crawford has a Ph.D. in philosophy from the University of Chicago, but when he’s not writing he makes a living as a motorcycle mechanic.
 (While this is a rare combination, I know several carpenters who are conversant with Kierkegaard and Heidegger.
-My husband can weld an axle and ask compelling questions.)
+My husband Curt (see photo below) can wield an ax, weld an axle and read Wendell Berry.)